 Some of our feelings of fulfillment come from doing wonderful things.
 The section “Serving Together” includes some ways and means that our parish can provide to help bring fulfillment as men and women.
-On a more permanent level, God draws each man and woman to fulfilling vocations: to married life, to diaconate and priesthood, to consecrated religious life, or to dedicatedly single life.
-Although Pope Francis rightly emphasizes courage in making commitments, he also (as will be indicated below) recommends prudence; rash/hasty decisions could lead to serious problems.
+On a more permanent level, God draws each man and woman to fulfilling vocations: to married life, to diaconate and priesthood, to consecrated religious life, or to single life (dedicated or leaving possibilities open).
+Although Pope Francis rightly emphasizes courage in making commitments, he also (as will be indicated below) recommends prudence; rash/hasty decisions could lead to serious problems and unhappiness.
 The Church is here to help everyone with their process of discovery (we call it discernment) of their calling from God; then to actualize, bless, and strengthen them through the sacraments; and to then help those who encounter difficulties, confusion, and/or crosses in the living out of their vocational commitments.

 If you wish to contact someone about possibly becoming a priest, nun, or other consecrated religious man or woman, please see our Archdiocese’s vocation page.
 There are many fantastic types, missions, and communities of priests and nuns.

-Our Archdiocesan vocations director will give you information and help you get to where God is calling you.
+Our Archdiocesan vocations director would be glad to give you information, and help you get to where God is calling you.
 He can also help arrange for you to meet with an excellent spiritual director.

 A Marriage Preparation Program must be taken at Catholic Family Services (306-525-0521) or through Catholic Engaged Encounter (306-586-0934).
 Please confer with our pastor to ensure that songs you choose for your Catholic wedding are liturgically appropriate.

-If you feel called to remain single, there are also many sorts of missions, possible commitment levels, and even communities.
-One such fantastic community is here in Regina’s Marian Centre, part of Madonna House.
+If you feel called to remain single, there are also many sorts of missions, possible commitment levels, and even organized communities of laypeople (such as Regina’s Marian Center, part of Madonna House).

-Some Catholics seem to recommend that those called to single life make a solemn commitment to God, without, however, speaking of a discernment process.
-The Church is here to help.
-Please see our Archdiocese’s spiritual director page or speak with our pastor before making hasty promises.
+Some Catholics seem to recommend that those who think they are called to single life make a solemn, life-long commitment to God, without, however, speaking of a discernment process.
+For most people, it would be rash to make such a vow or promise without the Church’s help with discernment.
+Please get to know a good priest or spiritual director (see our Archdiocese’s spiritual director page) and speak with him or her before making hasty promises.

 Discerning One’s Vocation